Timeseries

 drop_columns(col_names)[source]

-Return a new TimeSeries instance with dropped columns/components.
+Return a new series with dropped components (columns).

 Parameters